ng-consult/ng1-server/README.md

 *When running on the client's browser:*

-- Replays the `$cacheFactory` content for faser client side rendering
+- Replays the `$cacheFactory` content for faster client side rendering
 - If enabled, forward all `$http` calls to the **cache web server**

 ###A Cache Web Server